Enforcement of the Anti-Money Laundering Act

 Links to current financial sanctions and information about interpreting the rules governing sanctions are provided on the website of the Ministry for Foreign Affairs of Finland.
 Operators subject to the Anti-Money Laundering Act can join the Ministry’s mailing list to stay up to date on sanctions.

 Our authority in enforcing the Finnish Anti-Money Laundering Act also gives us the right to impose penalties for negligence or violations of the Act.
-Imposing penalties is our last resort, and we always take all the circumstances of the case into account before making a decision.
+We always take all the circumstances of the case into account before imposing penalties.

 The penalties at our disposal are known as administrative penalties, as failure to observe the Anti-Money Laundering Act is not a criminal offence.
 Any cases involving actual money laundering offences or predicate offences are the police’s responsibility.